Cuomo: Movie theaters in NY can open Friday, with limits

 State and county health officials filed a lawsuit Friday against an Orange County school that they said has remained open despite an order to close because of a spike in coronavirus cases.

 The Times Herald-Record reports the suit filed in state Supreme Court in Goshen names the Bnei Yoel school in Kiryas Joel, an Orthodox Jewish community.
-Earlier this month, Orange County health officials ordered schools in the area to remain closed for two weeks.
+Earlier this month, Orange County health officials ordered schools in the area to close for two weeks.

 In the lawsuit, a deputy county health commissioner said he visited the school on two days recently and saw children not wearing masks and not observing social distancing.